red-green-coding/red-green-coding.github.io/_drafts/reuse-object-mapper.md

 ```

 The following screenshot shows the results of the benchmark.
-We can perform 68 serialization operations per microsecond when we create a new ObjectMapper instance every time.
+We can perform 72 serialization operations per microsecond when we create a new ObjectMapper instance every time.
-In contrast we can perform 3137 serialization operations per microsecond if a prepared ObjectMapper is being used.
+In contrast, we can perform 2,574 serialization operations per microsecond if a shared ObjectMapper is being used.
-This is a difference by a factor of 40.
+This is a difference by a factor of 35.
+If we look at deserialization, the difference is even bigger with a factor of more than 60.
 ![img.png](/assets/reuse-object-mapper/benchmark.png)

 In the previous chapter we also claimed that creating the ObjectMapper itself is expensive, and we created a benchmark to get some insight: